 Practical application: Making the family more a domestic church

 - As the Catechism points out, every Christian family is already a domestic Church.
-Marriage and the family is the arena in which spouses can learn to love and can teach the Gospel, live charity, and train their children in virtue.
+Marriage and the family are the arena in which spouses can learn to love and can teach the Gospel, live charity, and train their children in virtue.

 - In your family, is the faith proclaimed to your children by word and deed?